RedisLabs/redislabs-docs/content/platforms/kubernetes/kubernetes-logs.md

       subPath: logs
 ```

-Now the logs can be accessed from in the side card.
+Now the logs can be accessed from in the sidecar.
 For example by running

 ```kubectl exec -it -c busybox <pod-name> tail home/logs/supervisord.log```